What is Art Journaling?

 Neocolor II Watersoluble Crayons

-These are water-soluble crayons that are great for adding color in your journal on its own or on top of acrylic paints.
+These water-soluble crayons are great for adding color in your journal on its own or on top of acrylic paints.
 They have such a smooth and creamy texture when applied to a surface and blends very well.

 Stabilo All pencil

 I was introduced to these pencils by Dina Wakley in Art Journal Courage.
-It’s so great for mixed media art and can write on so many different surfaces.
+It’s great for mixed media art and can write on many different surfaces.
 These pencils are also water-soluble and easily erasable, so keep that in mind.